changliao1025/pyflowline/docs/source/algorithm/algorithm.rst

 With all the flowlines and vertices, the algorithm split the flowlines into a minimal set that meets the following requirement:

-* All flowlines' start and end vertices are made up by the vertex loop-up table.
+* All flowlines' starting and ending vertices are made up by the vertex loop-up table.

 * No flowline has a middle vertex that belongs to the same look-up table.